-- (i) Establish strong company management systems - a.
-We have a working group for conflict minerals compliance, which consists of individuals from within the Company, our outside consultant and external counsel.
+(i) OECD Step 1: Establish and maintain strong company management systems

+- a.
+We have a working group for conflict minerals compliance, which consists of individuals from within the Company and external counsel.
 The working group developed and implements our supply chain due diligence and leads our conflict minerals compliance efforts. - b.
-We allocated the responsibility for conducting the due diligence procedures to individuals within the working group based on role and function.

-- We adopted a Conflicts Minerals Policy relating to responsible sourcing of minerals and our commitment to responsible sourcing of conflict minerals in our products and our expectations that our suppliers will be similarly committed to responsible sourcing in their supply chain.
-We are in the process of communicating this policy to our direct suppliers. - d.
-We requested that our suppliers cooperate with our efforts to identify the source and chain of custody of the Necessary Conflict Minerals in our products by responding to the CMRT.
+We allocated the responsibility for conducting the due diligence procedures to individuals within the working group based on role and function. - c.
+We have a Conflicts Minerals Policy relating to responsible sourcing of minerals and our commitment to responsible sourcing of conflict minerals in our products and our expectations that our suppliers will be similarly committed to responsible sourcing in their supply chain.
+We communicated this policy to our direct suppliers.
+Our Conflict Minerals policy is made available on our website at http://investors.autodesk.com/phoenix.zhtml?c=117861&p=irol-govHighlights.
+The content of any website referred to in this Report is not incorporated by reference in this Report.

-(ii) Identify and assess risks in our supply chain
+(ii) OECD Step 2: Identify and assess risks in our supply chain